 San Francisco's housing market is booming, and it's being boosted by cash-rich, early-career tech workers riding the artificial intelligence wave.

-In March, the median home sale price across the San Francisco metro area shot up 14.4% year over year to a record $1.7 million, according to a new report from Redfin (1).
+In March, the median home sale price across the San Francisco metro area shot up 14.4% year over year to a record $1.7 million, according to a report from Redfin (1).

 It's the biggest annual jump since 2018, and solidifies the city's return to top spot among the most expensive major housing markets in the U.S.